gabrielmcg/Docker-docs/ops/README.md

 <h2 class="title topictitle2" id="ariaid-title25">Verify prerequisites</h2>

 <div class="body">
-<p class="p">You must assemble the information required to assign values for each and every variable
+<p class="p">Before you start deployment, you must assemble the information required to assign values for each and every variable
-used by the playbooks, before you start deployment.
-The variables are fully documented in the following sections “Editing the group variables” and “Editing the vault”.
-A summary of the information required is presented in <a class="xref" href="#verify-prereqs__verify-prereqs-table-conref">Table 3</a>.</p>
+used by the playbooks.
+The variables are fully documented in the section <a class="xref" href="#edit-group-var">Configuring the solution components</a>.
+A brief overview of the information required is presented in
+<a class="xref" href="#verify-prereqs__verify-prereqs-table-conref">Table 3</a>.</p>